Noncommutativity in the early Universe: Quantum Cosmology in the Many Worlds Intepretation

-After computing $\left<a\right>$ for several different values of $\beta$ and various $\tau$ intervals, we noticed that this quantity oscillates between maxima and minima values and never vanishes.
-It gives an initial indication that those models are free from singularities, at the quantum level.
-We also noticed that, $\left<a\right>$ grows with the decrease of $\beta$ and the smaller the value of $\beta$, the greater is the interval where $\left<a\right>$ takes values.
 Therefore, we notice that the introduction of the noncommutativity represented by Eq. (\ref{8}) modified in an important way the commutative version of the model.
 In the commutative version of the model the scale factor expected value takes values in an unbounded domain.
 It expands as the function of $\tau$ given by Eq. (\ref{7.5}).
 On the other hand, in the noncommutative version of the model the scale factor mean value takes values in a bounded domain and is periodic in $\tau$.
 The commutative version of the model may be obtained from the noncommutative one by taking the limit when $\beta \to 0$.
 The above results show clearly that limit from one version to the other.
 If we start decreasing the value of $\beta$ the scale factor expected value will oscillate in an ever increasing domain until we set $\beta \to 0$.
 At that limit Eq. (\ref{12}) reduces to Eq. (\ref{6}) and the scale factor expected value will grow without limits, as the function of $\tau$ given by Eq. (\ref{7.5}).

-Figure 2 shows $\left<a\right>$ for $\beta=0.1$ and the $\tau$ interval $0 \leq \tau \leq 10000$.
-It is clear from that figure that $\left<a\right>$ oscillates between maxima and minima values and never vanishes.
-Figure 3, shows $\left<a\right>$ computed under the same conditions used to compute this quantity in Figure 2, except that in this new figure we considered $\beta=0.0000001$.
-From Figure 3, it is clear that $\left<a\right>$ oscillates over a much higher amplitude than in the previous figure and also oscillates during a wider $\tau$ interval, in order to have a similar shape to $\left<a\right>$ in Figure 2.
-Those behaviors may be understood by the fact that the potential barrier, that confines the scale factor, grows with $\beta$.
-Therefore, as $\beta$ increases the scale factor is forced to oscillate in an ever decreasing region.
-Figure 4 shows $\left<a\right>$ as a function of $\tau$, for both commutative and noncommutative models.
-We fixed $\sigma=0.0008907244952$ ($p=0.001$) in Eq. (\ref{7.5}), such that, both commutative and noncommutative $\left<a\right>$ have the same initial value at $\tau=0$ ($13.36713605$) and for the noncommutative model we chose $\beta=0.1$.